-Eudy Simelane was born on 11th March 1977, in Kwa-Thema, a township in the Gauteng province, south east of Johannesburg, South Africa.
+Eudy Simelane was born on 11th March 1977, in Kwa-Thema, a township in the Gauteng province, southeast of Johannesburg, South Africa.
 Her mother was called Mally and her father was Khotso Simelane.

 Her interest in football started when she was only four years old, demanding her brother Bafana always took her to football practice with him despite it not being a sport commonly played by women at the time.
-Her interest and passion for football soon turned into dedication as she honed her skills and practiced every day.
+Her interest and passion for football soon turned into dedication as she honed her skills and practised every day.

 “Five o’clock in the morning, she [would be] at the gym – football was her favourite and her priority”, her late mother Mally later recalled in 2016.

 After earning the nickname ‘Styles’ because she was left-footed, midfielder Eudy Simelane joined her local team, Kwa-Thema Ladies, who are now known as the Springs Home Sweepers.
 Springs Home Sweepers has produced a number of stars including Janine van Wyk, South Africa’s most capped footballer and captain of the national team, who are known as ‘Banyana Banyana’, meaning ‘the girls’.